YU HUANG

 Real Name: Yu Huang Shang-Ti

-Occupation: God of Heaven, Former Emperor of China
+Occupation: God of Heaven; former Emperor of China

-Affiliations: The Xian (Gods of China),
+Group Membership: The Xian (Gods of China);

 The Council Elite / Council of Godheads

-Known Relatives: Yuang-Shi (father), Fu Pao (mother), Yu Qiang, Chen Yuang (brothers), Sien Tsan Mu (sister), Xi Wang Mu (wife), Ba Niang, Qi Gu Niang, Song Zi Niang, Wang Mu Niang, Meng Po Niang, Chih Nu Niang (daughters), Chen Kuei (son), Er Lang (nephew), Ching-Te (foster father, deceased), Pao-Yueh (foster mother, deceased), Yen Ti (foster brother, deceased)
+Known Relatives: Yuang-Shi (father), Fu Pao (mother), Yu Qiang, Chen Yuang (brothers), Sien Tsan Mu (sister), Xi Wang Mu (wife), Ba Niang, Qi Gu Niang, Song Zi Niang, Wang Mu Niang, Meng Po Niang, Zhinu Niang (daughters), Chen Kuei (son), Er Lang (nephew), Ching-Te (foster father, deceased), Pao-Yueh (foster mother, deceased), Yen Ti (foster brother, deceased)

-Base of Operations: Ta-Lo, formerly K'un-L'un Mountain
+formerly K'un-L'un Mountain

 First Appearance: Thor I#301 (November, 1980)

-(Thor I#301)- In the wake of Ragnarok among the Norse Gods, Thor came to Yu Huang seeking a portion of the life energies to restore the Asgardians.
+(Thor I#301) - In the wake of Ragnarok among the Norse Gods, Thor came to Yu Huang seeking a portion of the life-energies to restore the Asgardians.
 Believing Thor to have defeated a threat to all gods, Yu Huang graciously granted the needed energies.

-(Thor I#398)- Yu Huang heard the Enchantress's scream over the death of her then-lover, Heimdall.
+(Thor I#398) - Yu Huang heard the Enchantress's scream over the death of her then-lover, Heimdall.

 (Heroic Age: Prince of Power#1) - The Council met to discuss who would be the greatest hero of the heroic age.
 Captain America, Iron Man, and Thor were proposed by some, and Athena told them with certainty that it was Amadeus Cho.

-(Heroic Age: Prince of Power#2) - When Vali Halfling of the Pantheon extinguished the Promethean Flame that granted Olympians their immortality, Athena screamed in pain.
-She was comforted by Izanagi.
-Threatened by Vali's threat to attain everything he needed to gain full omniscience all Council members returrned to their respective realms.
+(Heroic Age: Prince of Power#2) - When Vali Halfling of the Pantheon extinguished the Promethean Flame that granted Olympians their immortality, Athena screamed in pain; she was comforted by Izanagi.
+Threatened by Vali's threat to attain everything he needed to gain full omniscience, all Council members returned to their respective realms.

 (Chaos War#1) - The Council of Godheads summoned Hercules and Amadeus Cho before them to judge them on Hercules' recent empowerment and actions in preparation for the arrival of the Chaos King (Amatsu-Mikaboshi).
 Overwhelmed by his new power and outraged that the Godheads didn't use their power to do anything, Hercules attacked them, battering them about until Thor arrived and convinced Hercules to get himself under control.